hellocodeco/exist-api-docs/docs/reference/object_types.md

 ## Users

-Users are pretty self-explanatory.
-Use the `timezone` to show times in the correct time zone for the user.
+This data is useful for customising the display of user data to the user's preferences.
+Use `timezone` to show times in the correct time zone for the user.
 Use the `imperial_*` flags to know which values to show in imperial units.

 ```json